sauldesigns/today-rn/README.md

   - [Axios] - Promise based HTTP client for the browser and node.js
   - [React Native Snackbar] - Material Design "Snackbar" component for Android and iOS.
 Supports custom colors, fonts, and languages.
   - [React Native Timeago] - An auto-updating timeago component for React Native using moment.js.
-  - [Moment] - A JavaScript date library for parsing, validating, manipulating, and formatting dates.

   - And Others...
 ### Mobile Application Installation